Home Theater Audio Buyer's Guide

 Sound isn’t a side item.
 Sound is a part of the spice that makes a delicious movie.
 They give Oscars for sound editing because sound is kind of a big deal.
 And if you’re investing a display with picture so good it looks like you could step into the picture, you may find yourself unable to be completely transported when the audio doesn’t meet the video experience.

 Projector People offers a number of affordable options for stand-alone sound.
-We have sound bars if you aren’t looking for true immersive sound, are on a budget, or share a thin wall with your neighbors.
-Prices range from $200-$1000 or so.
+We have sound bars for customers on a budget, or for situations where you share a thin wall with your neighbors.
+Prices start around $200 and provide drastically improved sound quality over a flat panel display or projector.
 Higher priced options will include a sub-woofer - which adds a good bit of depth to your sound for just a bit more money.
+Our advice: definitely go for the sub-woofer options if possible.

 Quick Tip: Using the digital audio connection on your sound bar (vs. using HDMI which some now have) might be easiest when you have multiple devices connected directly into your TV.

-Now, if you want to practically feel the bullets whizzing past your head or experience the thrill of a crushing tackle – without also experiencing injury - you’ll need to get yourself a complete audio package.
-That means a receiver, 5-7 speakers, and a subwoofer.
-You’ll place those speakers around you and you’ll be living sports and movies as God intended.
+Now, if you're the kind of person who wants to practically feel the bullets whizzing past your head or experience the thrill of a crushing tackle – without also experiencing injury - you’ll need to get yourself a dedicated home audio system.
+That typically means a stand-alone receiver, 5-11 speakers, and at least one subwoofer.
+Depending on your setup, you’ll place those speakers around you (and possibly above you) so you can experience sports and movies as God intended.

 We haven’t seen quite the same progress in audio as we have with video in the past ten years, but there are some nice new features (like Bluetooth compatible speakers) that have hit the mainstream.
-But one of the biggest advancements in sound is actually a new implementation of an old idea...
-3D sound
+One of the biggest advancements in sound is actually a new implementation of an old idea...
+3D sound.

 “...The illusion creates three-dimensional (3D) audio, which is not to be confused with surround sound.
 Interchanging those terms is the quickest way to amuse — and sometimes annoy — an acoustician.
 A surround sound system employs multiple speakers to create a 360-degree field around the listener.
 Say you’re watching a film presented in surround sound: you’ll see an explosion on one side of the screen, and a speaker on the corresponding side of the theater will emit a barrage of sounds.
 A theater equipped with Dolby Atmos, the company’s most recent iteration of the technology, effectively envelops the audience.
 But by recreating exactly what your ear hears in any given scenario, binaural audio accomplishes a far more natural 3D sound without a costly armada of speakers.”